abshravan/abshravan/README.md

 - 🔭  Currently, I am working on my pre-final year project, which focuses on developing a traffic congestion control system using vehicle-to-vehicle communication.
 This project aims to leverage emerging technologies to improve traffic flow and reduce congestion on the roads.
 I am excited to explore the potential of wireless communication between vehicles and develop intelligent algorithms for traffic optimization.

-- 🌱 I’m currently learning Machine learning From Internshala
+- 🌱 I’m currently learning C# and Unity for game devleopment

 - ❓ Ask me about anything related to Linux ,Python, and C .
     Sure!!!!!!!
 I will help you out